INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-If we have too many parameters in regard to the number of samples, the linear model can overfit: it assigns non-zero weights to features that are correlated with the target variable purely by chance.
+If we have too many input features with regards to the number of samples, the linear model can overfit: it assigns non-zero weights to features that are correlated with the target variable purely by chance on the training set and this correlation would not generalize to future test data.

 As described in a previous lecture, the problem with overfitting is that the model learns a decision function that is too sensitive to training set specitic